linucksrox/linucksrox.github.io/_drafts/2018-01-25-lets-make-lights-out-for-android.md

 ![](/assets/images/letsmakeandroidlogicpuzzle3.png)
 - We just need an empty activity for now, so click Next.
 ![](/assets/images/letsmakeandroidlogicpuzzle4.png)
 - I'll use the defaults for now.
 As apps get more complicated we start thinking of better names to organize everything.
 For now, keep the defaults and click Finish.
 ![](/assets/images/letsmakeandroidlogicpuzzle5.png)
 - Wait while android builds the project.
 ![](/assets/images/letsmakeandroidlogicpuzzle6.png)
 - Expand app/java/com.domain.appname and app/res/layout to find the MainActivity.java and activity_main.xml files to get started.
 ![](/assets/images/letsmakeandroidlogicpuzzle7.png)

 ## 2. Create a layout
+Our layout is going to be very basic at this point, because we just want to show a grid of buttons that we can start interacting with.
+We'll focus on tweaking the layout later on after implementing some of the functionality.
+I like to focus on getting things functional before worrying too much about how it looks.

+As you might know already, there are a bazillion ways to do layouts, and I'm just focused on showing something that's very simple for two reasons:
+1. It should be simple to understand.
+2. It shouldn't take too much effort to feel like you're making progress.

+- Open the provided layout file activity_main.xml (screenshot)